Considered among the best places to reside in Florida, Lakeland is a city in Polk County.

 Witness Beautiful Swans at Lake Morton

-However, that makes it even more special for tourists, because it allows the entire area and neighborhood to not lose its original charm.
+However, that makes it even more special for tourists because it allows the entire area and neighborhood not to lose its original charm.

 It has the greatest number of black and white swans in one location in Lakeland.

-Take A Walk at Colt Creek State Park
+Go Camping at Colt Creek State Park

-A part of The Green Swamp in Lakeland, Colt Creek State Park covers more than 5000 acres of land.
-It is home to a rich biodiversity of both vegetation and wildlife.
+A part of The Green Swamp in Lakeland, Colt Creek State Park covers more than 5,000 acres.

-The park has managed to create a sustainable environment for both, humans to venture and explore and animals to thrive without being caged.
+The park has created a sustainable environment for humans to venture and explore and for animals to thrive without being caged.

 Drink Freshly Brewed Beer at Swan Brewing

 The founders and staff are known to be extremely friendly, chatty, and very passionate about beer, adding an extra personal touch to your visit.

-They use locally sourced ingredients as much as possible, which makes the beer taste more unique.
+They use locally sourced ingredients as much as possible, making the beer taste more unique.

-Learn All About the Aviation World at the Florida Air Museum
+Learn All about the Aviation World at the Florida Air Museum

-The museum has not only exhibitions depicting the history of flights and places, but also a flight simulator.
+The museum has not only exhibitions depicting the history of flights and places but also a flight simulator.

-It also hosts summer camps and academies, which serve the purpose of education and exciting the youth for the future of the aerospace industry.
+It also hosts summer camps and academies, which serve to educate and excite the youth for the future of the aerospace industry.

 Even if you aren't interested in aerospace, the Florida Air Museum will evoke curiosity in you and make you feel the excitement and magic of aviation.